Table of Contents

-Even the average, healthy taxpayer has to pay the price of chronic diseases:
+Even the average, healthy taxpayer has to pay the price of chronic disease:

 - 90% of what the U.S.A. spends on healthcare is for chronic and mental illnesses.

 - Obesity costs $147 billion a year in America.
-One in five American children is obese, and one in three American adults is obese.
+One in five American children are obese, and one in three American adults is obese.